 We are going to look at pianos from a number of different brands and separate them into three categories: digital pianos under $300, under $600, and under $1000.

 Below, check out our interactive table that compares some of the better piano options in a variety of different (but affordable) price ranges.
-Whether you’re looking for a piano that’s under $500 or willing to spend a little bit more than that for better computers and features, you can compare each piano below based on price, number of keys, weight and more.
+Whether you’re looking for a piano that’s under $500 or willing to spend a little bit more than that for better computers and features, you can compare a handful of awesome and very well made digital pianos against one another:

 Best Piano for the Money: Examining Cost